feathersjs/docs/guides/offline-first/example-realtime.md

 #### Looking at the log

 The client replica will contain those records with `record.dept === 'a'`.
-All service events are emitted to the client because a filter function is used, not a "publication".
+All service events are sent to the client because a filter function is used, not a "publication".
-Filter functions run on the client only, while a "publications" runs both on the server (to minimize events sent the client) and on the client.
+Filter functions run on the client only, while a "publication" runs both on the server (to minimize the service events sent the client) and on the client.

 Configure the replication and start it:

 ```javascript
 import Realtime from 'feathers-offline-realtime';

 const stockRemote = feathersApp.service('/stock');
 stockRemote.on('patched', record => console.log(`.service event. patched`, record));